GiftBTE-developer/GiftBTE/README.md

 - C++ compiler not found: the C++ compiler is not installed
 - MPI not found: the MPI library is not installed

+### Step 4.
+Run example
+Gift-BTE provides many examples under bin/examples.
+One can choose an example to test.
+For example:
+$ cd bin
+$ cd examples
+$ cd cross-plane
+$ cd 1D
+$ cd 1e-6
+$ mpirun -np 4 ../../../../BTE_CPU

+# More details relates to the User mannual can be found in https://sjtu.feishu.cn/docx/GzB2dXQfaozenFxEtP4cQEJOnKb